-Line 13 - Rhode Island Tax after Credits: Subtract line 12 from line 10 (If zero or less, enter zero).
+Line 15A - Total Rhode Island Income Tax - After Rhode Island Credits: Subtract line 14 from line 13.
+If zero or less, enter zero.

-Line 14 - Alternative Flat Tax: Enter the amount of Rhode Island Alternative Flat Tax from page 3, RI Schedule FT, line 26.
+Line 15B - Alternative Flat Tax: Enter the amount of Rhode Island Alternative Flat Tax from page 3, RI Schedule FT, line 29.

-Line 15 - Rhode Island Tax: Enter the SMALLER of your RI tax on line 13 or your RI Alternative Flat Tax on line 14.
-If your tax is calculated using the Alternative Flat Tax method on Schedule FT, you must check the box on line 15.
+Line 15C - Rhode Island Tax: Enter the SMALL-ER of your RI tax on line 15A or your RI Alternative Flat Tax on line 15B.
+If your tax is calculated using the Alternative Flat Tax method on Schedule FT, make sure you check the box on line 15C.

-Line 16 - Rhode Island Checkoff Contributions: Enter the amount of checkoff contributions from page 3, schedule IV, line 8.
-A list of the checkoff contributions are contained later in these instructions.
+Line 16 - Rhode Island Checkoff Contributions: Enter amount of checkoff contributions from page 3, Schedule IV, line 8.
+A listing of the checkoff contributions is contained on page I-7 of these instructions.
 These checkoff contributions will increase your tax due or reduce your refund.

-Line 17 - Total Rhode Island Tax and Checkoff Contributions: Add lines 15, 16 and any Use/Sales Tax from line 6 of the Use/Sales Tax worksheet on page 6 of this booklet.
-Also, enter the amount of Use/Sales tax in the space provided on line 17.
+Line 17 - Total Rhode Island Tax and Checkoff Contributions: Add lines 15C, 16 and any Use/Sales Tax from line 6 on the Use/Sales Tax worksheet on page 12 of this booklet.
+Also, enter the amount of Use/Sales tax in the space provided on line 17

 WHAT IS A USE TAX?
 A Use Tax is a tax on the use of tangible personal property in a state where the property has not been subject to the sales tax.
 Rhode Island Use Tax applies when merchandise purchased outside of Rhode Island is brought into Rhode Island.
 Sales and use taxes are complementary taxes and are assessed at the same rate.
-In Rhode Island the sales and use tax rate is 7%.
+In Rhode Island, the sales and use tax rate is 7%.
 The Rhode Island Use Tax is most often due when merchandise subject to the sales tax in Rhode Island is purchased from an out-of-state vendor who did not collect the Rhode Island tax and the property is subsequently used in this state.
-Common examples of transactions from which use tax liability may arise are mail order catalog sales, toll-free "800" purchases and purchases made over the internet.
+Common examples of transactions from which use tax liability may arise are mail order catalog sales and toll-free "800" purchases and purchases made over the internet.